Meet Our Researchers: Biomedical & Health Sciences

 Virology

-Current drugs to treat herpes simplex only treat symptoms.
-Understanding how the virus invades cells may be the key to designing new drugs to prevent infection.
+Understanding how the herpes simplex virus invades cells may be the key to designing new drugs to prevent infection.
 Meet Claude Krummenacher, virologist.

 This is a photograph of Dr. Amanda Fakira doing lab work with a student at the Cooper Medical School of Rowan University.